Morus rubra 'Silk Hope'

 Wildlife Value: This plant is moderately resistant to damage from deer.
 It is a possible host plant for the Red Admiral butterfly.
 Its fruits are eaten by many birds, especially gray catbirds and northern mockingbirds, foxes, opossums, raccoons, and squirrels.

 - 30-70 ft.

-- The small yellowish-green flower is not showy.
-Male flower and female flower can bloom on same tree or different trees.
+- The small yellowish-green flower of the Silk Hope red mulberry is not showy.
+Male flower and female flower can bloom on the same tree or different trees.

-- Full-sun or part shade.
-Well-drained soil.
-It can also adapts to various types of soils: thin, dry, wet or alkaline.
-Salt tolerant.
+- The Silk Hope red mulberry does well is full-sun or part shade with well-drained soil.
+It can also adapt to various types of soils, thin, dry, wet or alkaline.
+This plant is salt tolerant.

 - Upright, oval shape

-- It produces numerous black fruit that looks like blackberry but slender with a size of 1 1/4''.
+- Silk Hope red mulberry produces numerous black fruit that looks like blackberry but slender with a size of 1 1/4''.
 It is sweet in flavor, similar to Illinois Everbearing but larger.
 It can cause purple splotches on driveways or cars.
 The fruit does not ripen at the same time.
-It is great for making jelly, wine and dessert.
+It is great for making jelly, wine, and dessert.

 - 40 ft.